Knockout-Contrib/KoGrid/README.md

 also check out the new [Custom Cell Template Library](https://github.com/ericmbarnard/KoGrid/wiki/Cell-Template-Library)
 ##Change Log##
+* __2012-12-13__ - various improvements and fixes to searching, bindings, resizing, and reordering.
 * __2012-12-13__ - Version 2.0 BREAKING CHANGES. numerous enhancements, bugfixes and architectural changes. reduced code footprint by ~40%.
 * __2012-08-30__ - Version 1.2 merging changes from skoGrid branch
 * __2012-08-18__ - Adding new features, up/down arrows now control the selected item when multiselect is disabled. columnDefs are now observable so you can change the columns on the fly.